-The integrals on the right-hand side of the latter equality coincide, since the integrand does not change when signs of $x,y$ change simultaneously.
+The integrals on the right-hand side of the latter equality coincide since the integrand does not change when the signs of $x$ and $y$ change simultaneously.
 The convergence condition for them is $\sigma < 1/2$.
 Indeed, for $\sigma < 1/2$, we have

 and

 For $\sigma \geqslant 1/2$, these integrals obviously diverge.
 Therefore, $g_{\nu_1,\nu_2}^{(\nu_2)} \in W_2^\sigma(\Omega)$ for $\sigma < 1/2$ and $g_{\nu_1,\nu_2} \in W_2^s(\Omega)$ for $s < \nu_2+1/2$.